Latent Imagination Facilitates Zero-Shot Transfer in Autonomous Racing: Acknowledgments

 \section{Acknowledgments}

 L.B. was supported by the Doctoral College Resilient Embedded Systems.
-M.L. was supported in part by the Austrian Science Fund (FWF) under grant Z211-N23 (Wittgenstein Award).
-R.H. and D.R. are supported by Boeing.
+M.L. was supported in part by the ERC-2020-AdG 101020093 and the Austrian Science Fund (FWF) under grant Z211-N23 (Wittgenstein Award).
+R.H. and D.R. were supported by The Boeing Company and the Office of Naval Research (ONR) Grant N00014-18-1-2830.
 R.G. was partially supported by the Horizon-2020 ECSEL Project grant No. 783163 (iDev40) and A.B. by FFG Project ADEX.